eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/specification.md

 # #{page.title}

-The specification statement is used to define the value of a non-`variable` local, attribute or method argument.
+The specification statement is used to define the value of a reference or the implementation of a getter or function.

 ## Usage